athxrvav/16bit-Hardware-ALU-using-AND-OR-XOR/README.md

 | 74HC86 | Quad 2-input XOR | B-Inverter (4) + Adder logic (8) | 12 |
 | 74HC153 | Dual 4-to-1 MUX | Final result selection | 8 |

+---
+Make sure to use pull down resistor with dip switches.
+0.1 uF capacitors (optional) can also be placed across vcc and gnd of each IC to reduce voltage fluctations, smoother operation and keep IC safe.
 **Total:** ~36 ICs

 **Additional components:**